 - You must schedule your VAC appointment at least one day before your visa interview appointment date.

-- You can schedule both appointments, either online using this website or through the call center.
+- You can schedule both appointments online using through the Visa Appointment Scheduling website.

 - Do not wait until the last minute to book your interview – you may not get your preferred date and time, and interviews can be hard to come by in today’s times.